fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

     Note

-    The solution to this activity can be found on page 388.
+    The solution to this activity can be found below.

 In this activity, we were able to fetch data from online sources and analyze it in various ways.
 Now that we are well-versed in scraping web